isomerpages/pmo-csf/_foresight-conference/foresight-conference-2017.md

 ---
 permalink: /foresight-conference/2017/
-title: 'Foresight Conference 2017'
+title: Foresight Conference 2017
-breadcrumb: 2017
+breadcrumb: "2017"
+variant: markdown
 ---
 ### **Foresight Conference 2017**

 Foresight Conference 2017, held on 20-21 July, examined issues of identity and aspirations.
 We looked at how forces from technology, to our work, to our values and beliefs, to our ethnicities and cultures, shape how we see ourselves and what we hope for.